 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

-- Construct quantitative models for the assessment of fished stocks using Excel.
+- Construct quantitative models for the assessment of fished stocks using appropriate technological techniques

 - Recommend management strategies that enable the sustainable harvest of fished stocks based on life history biology and model outputs from applied stock assessments.